Vegan Japanese

 FAQ

-What is tantanmen broth made out of?
+What is tantanmen ramen made of?

 A bird's-eye view of a ramen bowl containing fried tofu steaks, broccoli, red cabbage and watercress.